NNPDF/nnpdf/doc/sphinx/source/vp/checks.rst

 just created and all its required dependencies are either in the namespace or scheduled to be produced.
-Checking functions take the current state of the namespace, as well as an unspecified set of other parameters (because I haven't decided on the interface yet!).
+Checking functions take the current state of the namespace, as well as an unspecified set of other parameters (the interface is as yet undecided!).
 Therefore check functions should accept `**kwargs` arguments.
 Checks are decorated with the `reportengine.checks.make_argcheck` function.
 If checks don't pass, they must raise